sisense/graphql2rest/docs/Generating REST API with init.md

 `formatDataFn` is an optional function to custom format non-error GraphQL responses (data).
 It receives a `response` argument which is the original response from GraphQL.

-If not provided, default behavior is to strip the encapsulating `'data:'` property and omit the `'errors'` array from successful responses.
+If not provided, default behavior is to strip the encapsulating `'data:'` property and operation name, and omit the `'errors'` array from successful responses.

 `expressRouter` is an express.Router() instance to attach new routes to (if not provided, a new Express instance will be returned).